Granulomatosis with Polyangiitis (GPA)

 What is Granulomatosis with polyangiitis (GPA)?

-A rare autoimmune disorder that causes inflammation of blood vessels.
+A rare autoimmune disorder characterized by inflammation of blood vessels and granuloma formation.

 What are the common symptoms of GPA?